The CMO.com Interview: Montblanc North America’s Jan-Patrick Schmitz

 Q: So do you think that some CEOs are slowly and steadily taking over the role of CMO?

-That’s an interesting question.
+A: That’s an interesting question.
 I believe that the leader of a successful company must build a team in which you have certain specific functions, but any kind of siloed thinking in the dynamic world we work in today is dangerous.
 The market and the consumer react much faster than ever before, and it is very dangerous to worry about such distinctions.
 To my mind, that is a little bit old-school.

 I also believe that the CEO role has changed, in particular, in the branded world.
 You know, the old boardrooms, the old way when power makers were talking to the power makers and the marketers were actually taking care of the business—I think that’s long gone.
 Today, you are only as good as the product, as the experience, and as the services that you provide to your consumers.